rkiman/wdwarfdate/README.md

 ```python
 WD.calc_wd_age()
 ```
-`wdwarfdate` allows us to select which models we want to use for the white dwarfs: the initial-to-final mass relation, DA or non-DA, and the parameter for the isochrone of the progenitor star, as shown above.
+`wdwarfdate` allows us to select which models we want to use for the white dwarfs: the initial-to-final mass relation, the cooling tracks for DA or non-DA white dwarfs, and the parameters for the stellar evolutionary model of the progenitor star ([Fe/H] and rotation), as shown above.
 Also with the *datatype* option we can select the units of the resulting ages.
 The results of the parameter estimation will be saved in an [*astropy* Table](https://docs.astropy.org/en/stable/table/index.html), which is saved in the object WD.
 To display the results we can do

 ```python
 WD.results